 I became part of the Governing Body in April 2017, when my eldest son was in Stars class.
 Since then, my youngest son has joined the school, and my husband, as the Deputy Headteacher.
 We have lived in Norton since 2012, although I grew up in nearby Pakenham.
 I spent twenty years as a secondary school science teacher, working with Year 7 through to Year 13.
 Much of my teaching experience in Suffolk was in the Middle School system.
 I have had a variety of leadership roles, helping to lead school improvement through development planning, data analysis and supporting staff.
 I take an active role in school, working as a parent reader as well as visiting regularly as a governor.
 I hope that I will be able to help shape an ever-improving experience for the children of the school, and encourage in them a lifelong love of learning.

 My name is Shivani Bailey and I am one of Norton’s newest Parent Governors.
 My husband, James, and I moved to Norton from Bury St Edmunds in 2013 and we have two children.
-Our older daughter has just started in Year 2 and our son hopes to join the party next September.
+Our older daughter is in Year 4 and our son is in Year 1.
 In my day job, I work as a children’s doctor with a special interest in children’s cancer and research.
 I also have a keen interest in education, although my own involvement in teaching has been with University students, who come with a rather different set of needs to Primary school children!
 Despite this, I put myself forward to join the governing body as I felt that my background in child health and child development would be a useful addition to the governing body’s skill set.
-My first half-year of being a governor has taught me a huge amount about how a Primary school runs, and it is my hope that in the years to come, I will be able to make a positive contribution to the school.

 Within the governing body, my main role is as the well-being governor for students and staff.
 I believe that as a society, we are becoming more aware of the importance of mental health, particularly in children and young people.
 At Norton, we hope to cultivate an environment that promotes resilience from an early age, and that is accessible and allows children to seek help without fear of rejection.
 By training staff through courses like Mental Health First Aid, we hope to pick up early warning signs of children in need of more support.
 We will also be focusing on improving communication to ensure that parents/carers are kept informed and involved with any problems identified in school.